apacheignite/documentation/persistence/distributed-persistent-store.md

 Apache Ignite [Page Memory](doc:page-memory) is tightly coupled with the Persistent Store and starts keeping data and indexes on disk once the store is enabled in a cluster's configuration.
 As with a pure in-memory use case, every individual cluster node persists only a subset of data and indexes for which the node is either a primary or backup one.

 Apache Ignite Persistent Store has the following advantages over another databases (RDBMS, NoSQL, Hadoop) when the latter are used as a persistent layer for an Apache Ignite cluster:
-* An ability to execute SQL queries over the data this is both in-memory and on disk.
+* An ability to execute SQL queries over the data this is both in memory and on disk.
-* No need to have all the data and indexes in-memory.
-The Persistent Store allows storing a superset of data on disk and have only frequently used subsets in-memory.
+* No need to have all the data and indexes in memory.
+The Persistent Store allows storing a superset of data on disk and have only frequently used subsets in memory.
 * Instantaneous cluster restarts.
 If the whole cluster goes down there is no need to warm up the memory preloading data from the Persistent Store.
 The cluster becomes fully operational once all the cluster nodes are interconnected with each other.
-* Data and indexes are stored in a similar format both in-memory and on disk that helps to avoid expensive transformations while the data sets are being moved or copied between the memory layers.
+* Data and indexes are stored in a similar format both in memory and on disk that helps to avoid expensive transformations while the data sets are being moved or copied between the memory layers.
 * An ability to create full and incremental cluster snapshots by plugging-in 3rd party solutions.
 [block:api-header]
 {